cnizzardini/cakephp-swagger-bake/README.md

     - Form fields using your Cake models
     - Responses
     - Sub resources
+    - Security/Authentication
 - Schema

+[See details](#details) for how CakePHP conventions are interpreted into OpenAPI 3.0 schema.

 SwaggerBake works with your existing YML definitions and will not overwrite anything.
 By default, it uses components > schemas > Exception as your Swagger documentations Exception schema.
 See the default